 About Me

 Prior to Cambridge, I was a postdoctoral fellow in the Machine Learning Department at Carnegie Mellon University, where I was a core member of the CMU-based Delphi Group and Team Lead of the forecasting development and evaluation initiative.
-Under the supervision of Prof. Ryan Tibshirani, my team devoted our work to developing statistical models for forecasting COVID-19 incidence in the United States in order to support and advise the Centers for Disease Control and Prevention’s COVID-19 forecasting effort.
+Under the supervision of Prof. Ryan Tibshirani, my team devoted our work to developing statistical models for forecasting COVID-19 incidence in the United States in order to support and advise the Centers for Disease Control and Prevention’s COVID-19 forecasting effort and the broader national response to the pandemic.
 I also held a guest researcher appointment at the Flatiron Institute's Center for Computational Astrophysics in New York.

 My name is pronounced kä•lən pō•lich.